Last updated on February 18th, 2021 at 03:03 pm

 Failed Fact Checks

-- None to date.
+- None in the Last 5 years.
 They are used as a resource for fact-checkers.

 Overall, we rate Human Rights Watch (HRW) Left-Center Biased based on advocacy for policies that are favored by the left.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 2/16/2017) Updated (2/18/2021)